Infamy: Infamy of law

 Infamy of law is contracted in one of three ways.
 Either the law itself attaches this juridical ineligibility and incapacity to the commission of certain crimes, or makes it contingent upon the decision of a judge, or finally connects it with the penalty imposed by the judge.
 This kind of infamy is incurred chiefly by those guilty of duelling (whether as principals or seconds), rape (as likewise those who co-operate in it), attempt to marry during the lifetime of the actual consort, heresy, real simony, etc. Infamy of law may be removed either by canonical purging or by application to the Holy See.

 Infamy of fact

 Infamy of fact is the result of a widespread opinion, by which the community attributes some unusually serious delinquency, such as adultery or the like, to a person.
 This is more of an unfitness than an irregularity properly so called, unless sentence in court has been pronounced.
 It ceases therefore when one has shown by a change of life extending over a period of two or probably three years that his repentance is sincere.

-A crime consisting in acts which society not only forbids but also considers as highly immoral and particularly dishonoring, as defined (variously) in certain legal systems, as in Poland; in its origin, in Ancient Rome, infamia was the mark of disapproval of the censors on moral grounds - often such 'legal immorality' is largely defined according to the state - or de facto dominant religion.
+Polish–Lithuanian Commonwealth

 In the Polish–Lithuanian Commonwealth infamy (infamia) was a more severe form of exile sentence.
-A noble who has been sentenced to infamy, known as infamis lost the protection of the law and there was a reward for his death (this was similar to the common law concept of outlawry).
-In addition, a banished noble (banita) who killed an infamed one could expect his exile sentence to be revoked.
+A noble who has been sentenced to infamy, known as infamis, lost the protection of the law and there was a reward for his death (similar to the common law concept of outlawry).
+In addition, a banished noble (banita) who killed an infamis one could expect his exile sentence to be revoked.